maxhub2000/IMDB-ratings-for-yes-Planet-movies/README.md

 # IMDB-ratings-for-yes-Planet-movies
-A Web Scraping project that cross-references movies from yes Planet Rishon letzion website and IMDB rating of those movies
+A Web Scraping project in Python that cross-references movies from yes Planet Rishon-Letziyon website and IMDB rating of those movies, using selenium and IMDbPY libraries.